-- Ontario's Service System Managers are doing their part to ensure that critical services like housing are adequately funded and delivered but are challenged by the fact that municipal governments collect only 9% of all tax dollars. - Most of the community housing stock in Ontario is between 18 and 50 years old, and the cost to address the backlog of needed repairs is sitting at \$1.5 billion. - By 2033, all funding commitments and agreements for capital and operating expenses between the federal government and community housing providers will have expired.
-Roughly 40% of the housing units supported by these agreements will be non-viable once they expire, and 80% would be at-risk of not being able to operate under their current structure.3 - New federal funding under the National Housing Strategy is welcome news, but there are significant limits to municipalities' abilities to match funding and the current funding criteria and application requirements pose barriers to smaller and rural communities, who may be left out. - Time-limited, application-based funding models pose barriers to Service System Managers' and housing providers' abilities to plan strategically to meet long-term needs both efficiently and effectively.
+- Ontario's Service System Managers are doing their part to ensure that critical services like housing are adequately funded and delivered - but are challenged by the fact that municipal governments collect only 9% of all tax dollars. - Most of the community housing stock in Ontario is between 18 and 50 years old, and the cost to address the backlog of needed repairs is sitting at \$1.5 billion.2 - By 2033, all funding commitments and agreements for capital and operating expenses between the federal government and community housing providers will have expired.
+Roughly 40% of the housing units supported by these agreements will be non-viable once they expire, and 80% would be at-risk of not being able to operate under their current structure.3 - New federal funding under the National Housing Strategy is welcome news, but there are significant limits to municipalities' abilities to match funding and the current funding criteria and application requirements pose barriers to smaller and rural communities, who may be ineligible.